flyteorg/flyte/docs/index.md

 * - {ref}`🚀 Deployment Guide <deployment>`
   - Guides for platform engineers to deploy and maintain a Flyte cluster on your own infrastructure.
-* - {ref}`🧠 Concepts <divedeep>`
-  - Dive deep into all of Flyte's concepts, from tasks and workflows to the underlying Flyte scheduler.
 ```

 ## API Reference